zeya2u9/PTPerf/PT_Client_Server_Setup/PT2/readme.txt

 #replace <server-ip> with the IP address of the machine
 $./bin/marionette_client --server_ip <server-ip> --client_ip 127.0.0.1 --client_port 8079 --format dummy&

-Test: run below command and see it it able to download the content
+Test: run the below command and test if it it able to download the content
 $curl --socks5 127.0.0.1:8079 -o /dev/null https://www.wikipedia.com/